Fluctuation theorems for multipartite quantum coherence and correlation dynamics: Fluctuation theorem of coherence dynamics

-\emph{Fluctuation theorem of coherence dynamics.---} The fluctuation theorems for total classical and quantum correlations we established naturally imply a corresponding fluctuation theorem for coherence dynamics, due to the decomposition $\Delta\mathcal I = \Delta\mathcal I_\text{cl} + \Delta\mathcal C$, which holds when $\rho'_S = \tilde\rho_S'$.
+The fluctuation theorems for total classical and quantum correlations we established naturally imply a corresponding fluctuation theorem for coherence dynamics, due to the decomposition given by Eq. (\ref{eq:Delta_I_decomposition}), which holds when the final state $\rho'_S$ is completely dephased.
 The information inequality $\Delta\mathcal C\geq 0$ is also guaranteed.
 Explicitly, we define the stochastic coherence change as